 “Since 1983, The Trust has helped more than 88,000 young people to realise their ambition of running their own business, but it’s clear from this research that there are many more out there who feel this is something that is out of their reach.
 Together with LDC, we will help to break down the barriers these young people are facing and give as many of them as possible the confidence and opportunity to become their own boss.”

-Martin Draper, CEO at LDC, said: “Young entrepreneurs are essential to a thriving economy.
+Martin Draper, Chief Executive at LDC, said: “Young entrepreneurs are essential to a thriving economy.
 What is clear, is there is no shortage of ambition amongst young people to be their own boss.
 The imperative is to show them that financial and practical support is out there to give them the confidence to start their own business.

 “For decades, The Prince’s Trust has been encouraging young people to take that first step and brings a wealth of expertise and resources.
 We’re excited to join forces and support their mission, helping to back the ambition of young people and create a new generation of entrepreneurs.”